Film & Television

 Michael is the 2017-2019 Creative Writing Fellow in Poetry at Emory University.

-Poetry published in journals like The New Republic, West Branch, Sycamore Review, Waxwing, and elsewhere and in anthologies like The Pushcart Prize Anthology and Best of the Net.
+Poetry appearing in journals like The Believer, The New Republic, Diagram, West Branch, Waxwing, and elsewhere and anthologies like The Pushcart Prize Anthology and Best of the Net.
 Two-time National Poetry Series finalist.

-Experienced instructor of 20+ college courses, including creative writing, comics, film, business and tech writing, American and British literature, and freshman composition.
+Experienced instructor of 20+ college courses, including creative writing, comics, film, business and tech writing, American and British literature, and composition and argumentation.
 Committed to student success.

-Currently reading for Nightjar Review.
-Former staff-member at publications like Black Warrior Review, The Journal, and Third Coast.
-Experience reading for several book contests and journal / anthology contests.
+Former staff-member at publications like Black Warrior Review, The Journal, Third Coast, and Nightjar Review.
+Experience reading for book, journal, and anthology contests.

 Former Coordinator for the Poets-in-Print Reading Series, Assistant Coordinator of WMU Creative Writing, and Curriculum Development Coordinator for the WMU Writing Center.

 DIAGRAM: “Battletoads” & “Fatherhood”

 Matter: “Thoughts & Prayers”